Becoming a Patient in Wyoming

-Registering for protections under HB 32 requires that a patient (or their parent or legal guardian) complete an application and the patient's neurologist complete two additional forms: a written certification and a patient evaluation record.
-A patient must also submit proof of residency and a $150 application fee.
+Registering for protections under HB 32 requires that a patient (or a minor patient’s parent or legal guardian) complete an application and the patient's neurologist complete two additional forms: a written certification and a patient evaluation record.
+A patient must also submit proof of residency and an application fee.
 After processing by the Department of Health the patient will be issued a Hemp Extract Registration card.

 HB 32 allows for both adults and minors to become registered patients.
 Patients under 18 years of age must have a parent or legal guardian in order to register, and only their parent or legal guardian may obtain and administer their medicine.

 Registered patients and their parents or legal guardians (if the registered patients are minors), are exempt from arrest and prosecution for possessing or consuming cannabis extracts which can be proven to conform to legal THC/CBD requirements.

 Patients and caregivers may possess, and administer medical cannabis extracts which conform to legal requirements.
 Patients are not allowed to cultivate medical cannabis for the patient.
 The law does not impose a specific possession limit.
 The law makes no provision for growing, producing or dispensing the medical cannabis extracts allowed under HB 32.
 Presumably patients are required to travel to another state to legally acquire their medicine.

 Access to Medical Marijuana

 No provision is made in HB 32 for accessibility of medical marijuana to patients.